Close Icon

 Are you allowed to swim in the Lake District lakes?

 Absolutely!
-Yes, you can swim in almost all of the lake in the Lake District.
+Yes, you can swim in almost all of the lakes in the Lake District.
 Check out our guide below to discover the most popular (and safest!) lakes in the area.

 Can you wild swim in Windermere?

 Yes, you sure can.
 Lake Windermere is one of the most popular spots in the Lake District – and is best known for it’s beautiful setting, it’s easy to see why.
-Still take cautions as the lake gets pretty deep in places and currents can be strong.
+Still take caution though as the lake gets pretty deep in places and currents can be strong.

 Where can I swim in the wild near Keswick?